-Incorporated by Reference Filing Filed Number Exhibit Title Form File No. Date Herewith 10.1+ Second Amended and Restated NantOmics Exclusive Reseller Agreement, dated as of September 20, 2016, by and between the Registrant and NantOmics, LLC. х 31.1 Certification of Principal Executive Officer required by Rule 13a-14(a) or Rule 15d- 14(a) of the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. Х 31.2 Certification of Principal Financial Officer required by Rule 13a-14(a) or Rule 15d- 14(a) of the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. Х 32.1 Certification of Chief Executive Officer pursuant to 18 U.S.C.
+Incorporated by Reference Name F Elle Ma Filing Filed Number Exhibit Title Form File No. Date Herewith 31.1 Certification of Principal Executive Officer required by Rule 13a-14(a) or Rule 15d- 14(a) of the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. Х 31.2 Certification of Principal Financial Officer required by Rule 13a-14(a) or Rule 15d- 14(a) of the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. х 32.1 Certification of Chief Executive Officer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. Х 32.2 Certification of Chief Financial Officer pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. Х 101.INS XBRL Instance Document. х 101.SCH XBRL Taxonomy Extension Schema Document. х 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document. х 101.DEF XBRL Taxonomy Extension Definition Linkbase Document. х 101.LAB XBRL Taxonomy Extension Label Linkbase Document. х 101.PRE # Represent XBRL Taxonomy Extension Presentation Linkbase Document. s a management contract or compensatory plan. Х
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. Х 101.INS XBRL Instance Document. Х 101.SCH XBRL Taxonomy Extension Schema Document. Х 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document. Х 101.DEF XBRL Taxonomy Extension Definition Linkbase Document. Х 101.LAB XBRL Taxonomy Extension Label Linkbase Document. Х 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document. Х